Sewing clamps or sewing birds were devices used by a

 another nice figural sewing clamp.
 It also has a pin cushion and

-clamping feature.
+clamping feature as additional features.
 Cherubs were a favorite during the Victorian era,

 and that is when this clamp and most of the others shown on this page date